 On the other hand, they do get some stuff right.
 The spaceship they use is a two-stage rocket (they picked up the design from an article in Life magazine), as opposed to the one-stage rocket (that used NUCLEAR fuel) in Destination Moon.
 The G-forces during takeoff are depicted fairly well, and they even address the issue of weightlessness in space.
 Unfortunately they didn’t have the time nor money to create actual effects for the actors, so they try to cheat it away.
 They talk of ”decreased gravity”, which makes small objects become weightless, without affecting the passengers.
 In what galaxy this science works is a good question, but there you have it.
 More gaffes is the spaceship rocketing straight up, and then making a 90 degree turn to enter into orbit around Earth.
 They also have a cockpit that turns on its own axis, so the floor is always down.
 Something that would be useless in reality, since when you’re weightless it really doesn’t matter where the floor is.
 And the idea that the scientists would be calculating fuel mixes when the flight is underway is, of course, ridiculous.
 I won’t even get in to the science on Mars.

 Today the warning against nuclear war seems self-evident, because we know from Nagasaki, Hiroshima and Chernobyl what radiation can do.
 This was not so in 1950.
 Back then radiation was often portrayed more as a nuisance than as a threat to life.
 This was partly because not even scientists were perfectly clear on how radiation works.
 At the time the US government was conducting secret radiation tests on soldiers and criminals.
 The US government did know that radiation potentially had devastating and long-lasting effects.
 This, however, was covered up because of the ever-cooling cold war and the American desire to step up the nuclear program and engage in all-round rearmament.
 This was also the stance of many sci-fi films.
 The 1949 film D.O.A. about a man poisoned with radiation nimbly avoids mentioning radioactivity at all, but calls it “luminous poisoning”.
-Ivan Tor’s Gog (1954) shows the leading lady in hospital because of radiation poisoning, but assures us she will be well as ever in a few days.
+Ivan Tor’s Gog (1954, review) shows the leading lady in hospital because of radiation poisoning, but assures us she will be well as ever in a few days.
 In the right-wing, hawkish Destination Moon, the scientists (the good guys) repeatedly dismiss warnings of radiation as communist propaganda.

 Rocketship X-M is one of the few films that get it right: Dr. Egghead tells the crew that it isn’t the war that has killed the populus on Mars so much as the radiation, still lingering after “thousands of years”, and warns the explorers not venture into the Martian buildings out of radiation danger.
 “Communist propaganda” was actually right, inasmuch as the only party in the US that strongly opposed rearmament, the nuclear bomb and aggression that might lead to a nuclear war with the Soviet Union was the Communist Party, until it was banned, that is.
 This was one of the reasons that Trumbo joined the party in the first place.